robinboncoeur/mygitblender/README.md

 They need to be copied to their respective final folders **(and edited)** for the script to work.
 A copy of the csv files will be copied to the scripts folder, but will not be read by the script.

-Note: this script currently should work for the Victoria4, Dawn and Mariko figures, but has only been tested on the V4 figure so far.
+Note: this script has been designed and should work for the Victoria4, Dawn and Mariko figures, but has only been tested on the V4 figure so far.

 # Instructions for Use